% find this content helpful

 The simplest process is:

 • Match your strengths to your opportunities.
-Ask yourself: How can you use what you're doing well to seize these opportunities?
+Ask yourself how you can use what you're doing well to seize these opportunities.
 You have strong customer service?
 Raise prices and offer tailored services.
 Think about gaps in the market you can fill.
 Your SWOT analysis shows you where these gaps are.

 • While doing this, you should absolutely prioritise the most important factors and the biggest impact.

-• Set a timeline: it should have a start date and an end date.
+• Set a timeline: It should have a start date and an end date.

 • Allocate resources and responsibilities if you have a team.
 Set time aside.